 Define your niche, and stay in your lane.
 Do what others aren’t doing, and do it extremely well.
 Give readers a reason to open your email, and make the reason so good that they get FOMO if they don’t open it.

 The best way to escape competition is via authenticity.
 Focus on one niche and be as authentic as possible by sharing your unique experience that no one else can mimic.

 2. Leverage Incentives

-When someone loves your content, it helps to be able to track how they’re sharing your newsletter to others.
+When someone loves your content, it helps to be able to track how they’re sharing your newsletter with others.
 With beehiiv’s native referral program, every new subscriber receives their own unique link to refer others to your newsletter.
 On your newsletter dashboard, you can track how many people a subscriber has referred and then reward them after certain milestones.

 As you build out your referral program, you can dynamically place cards within your newsletter so subscribers see how many people they have referred, and how many referrals they have left, before reaching some specific milestone.
 Continuing with The Milk Road example, they do a tremendous job with incentives.
 You’ll notice they set a reward with just one referral.
 This creates momentum and makes it easier for a subscriber to share and unlock the free gift.

 Using beehiiv’s referral program can be the difference between a stagnant, no-growth newsletter and a highly engaged list of subscribers.